stressedball/reddit-clone/README.md

 # Avatars
 Wanted to generate a unique avatar but it requires a lot of time.
 Resorted on using "https://dicebear.com/styles/initials" API by passing user name to API to return initials avatar.

+TODO

+In Votes
+User should only be able to vote once!

+Make routes better?

+WORK